hexagonchess/hexchess-board/docs-src/examples/preset-moves.md

 Lastly, promotion is handled with the `=` sign.
 So a white pawn that moved from `A5` to `A6` and became a Rook would be written as `A5-A6=R`.

+If a player resigns instead of being checkmated, append `,R` to the end of the moves list.
+The alternating turn order already encodes which player resigned, so the marker only needs to appear once at the end.

 ```html
 <div style="width: 575px; height: 500px">
   <hexchess-board